MicrosoftDocs/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getnativesysteminfo.md

 Retrieves information about the current system to an application running under
 <a href="/windows/desktop/WinProg64/running-32-bit-applications">WOW64</a>.
 If the function is called from a 64-bit application, it is equivalent to the
 <a href="/windows/desktop/api/sysinfoapi/nf-sysinfoapi-getsysteminfo">GetSystemInfo</a> function.
 If the function is called from an x86 or x64 application running on an ARM64 system, it will return information as if the system is x86 or x64 if x64 emulation is supported.
-Use <a href="/windows/desktop/api/wow64apiset/nf-wow64apiset-iswow64process2">IsWow64Process2</a> to determine whether a system is ARM64.

 ## -parameters